-For instance, a hardy social media ad campaign is a great way to quickly drive conversions, but, if you set up a campaign, took your hands off the wheel, set it and forget it, results would gradually taper off to nothing.
+For instance, a hardy social media ad campaign is a great way to quickly drive conversions, but, if you set up a campaign and took your hands off the wheel (set it, and forget it), results would gradually taper off to nothing.

 On the other hand, there are many strategies that, if put in place as a long-term investment and continual effort, would only continue to grow in their effectiveness and profitability.